(Hint: Hire an Experienced Houston Car Accident Lawyer!)

 It’s no surprise that this is our top recommendation - but it’s the truth!

-The most reliable way to get money from a car accident is to hire a lawyer.
-Personal injury lawyers have the expertise and knowledge to help crash victims get every penny they deserve.
-They spend their days negotiating with insurance companies, dueling with defense lawyers, and investigating the why’s and how’s of motor vehicle accidents.
-They’re dedicated to seeing their clients get compensated for the physical, emotional, and financial injuries a reckless driver caused.
+The most reliable way to get more money from a car accident settlement is to hire a tenacious lawyer.
+Personal injury lawyers have the experience and knowledge to help crash victims get every penny they deserve.
+Our Houston injury attorneys spend our days negotiating with insurance companies, dueling with defense lawyers, and investigating the details of motor vehicle accidents.
+We are dedicated to seeing our clients get compensated for the physical, emotional, and financial injuries a negligent driver caused.

 Think you can’t afford a lawyer for your car accident case?
 Think again!
-Car accident injury lawyers represent clients on a contingency fee basis.
+Our accident injury lawyers represent clients on a contingency fee basis.
 This means clients pay nothing upfront.
-Instead, lawyers get paid a percentage of the settlement money.
-The more money they get you, the more they get for themselves, which works out nicely for everyone.
+Instead, we are paid a percentage of the settlement money.
+The more money we recover for you, the more we receive for attorney's fees, so our partnership benefits everyone.

-Hiring an experienced car accident injury lawyer is the single smartest decision you can make after a car accident.
-They’ll equip you with the knowledge and resources you need, guide you through the legal process, and set you on the right track for a satisfactory settlement.
-But how do they do this?
+Hiring an experienced Houston car accident injury lawyer is the single smartest decision you can make after a car accident.
+They’ll equip you with the knowledge and resources you need, guide you through the legal process, and set you on the right track for the best possible settlement.

 - Make, model, and license plate number of the other vehicle(s) involved